 This one’s for serious chocolate lovers.
 A trip to a popular bean-to-bar confectionery store in Japan is what inspired founders Ronald Ng and Hideki Sakanishi to create their own brand of chocolates.
 And the rest, as they say, is history.
 Today, Lemuel Chocolate is one of the finest chocolatiers in Singapore, thanks to its attention to quality, flavour and use of sustainable cocoa beans from around the world.
 Every single-origin chocolate bar and bonbon set is packaged beautifully so there’s no need to worry about wrapping your gift.

 6. Fossa Chocolate

 One of the first names that come to mind when we think about Singapore chocolatiers is Fossa Chocolate.
 From roasting, cracking and winnowing the cacao beans to refining ‘em into chocolate to moulding and tempering, everything is done by hand at a workshop in Singapore.
-They continue to surprise us with cutting-edge collections – from earthy tea chocolate to spicy mala (say what?) to salted egg cereal.
+The team continues to surprise us with cutting-edge collections – from earthy tea chocolate to spicy mala (say what?) to salted egg cereal.
 The chocolate bars are filled with levels of flavour and the packaging is next level.
 In fact, you can customise your own for special events.

 Fossa Chocolate, available online